huangnaomi/tiktok-ai-search-analytics/README.md

-# TikTok Search Analytics — AI Diagnostic Tool
+# TikTok Search Analytics: AI Diagnostic Tool

 A product concept prototype demonstrating AI-powered search analytics for TikTok Studio.

 ## What this is

 A working prototype of a "Search Analytics" tab for TikTok Studio that doesn't exist yet.
-Built to demonstrate the product concept for a TikTok AI PM role application.
+Built to demonstrate the product concept for TikTok AI PM role application.

 **Features:**
 - Per-video search analytics dashboard